mvolkmann/blog/src/swift-ui.md

 Any state held in a view using the `@State` property modifier should be transient state such as data related to styling.

-ViewModels ...

-- are classes (not structs) that implement the `ObservableObject` protocol
-- mark the properties whose values they publish with the `@Published` property wrapper which is a shorthand for explicitly calling `objectWillChange.send()`
-- create and hold model instances, typically in `private` properties
-- are passed to views
-- have no knowledge of the views that use them
-- are subscribed to by views to obtain model data
-- have methods (referred to as "intents") that are called by by views to update model data
-- react to model changes by optionally transforming model data and publishing changes

 For example, a ViewModel could get the result of a SQL query from the Model and turn it into an array of objects that it publishes to Views.